-Quarterly apprenticeship starts data, as shown in Figure 2 provide a more robust basis than monthly starts for interpreting how figures related to historical trends.
-Figure 2 shows quarterly apprenticeship starts from the fourth quarter of the 2014/15 academic year onwards, along with the finalised quarterly starts figures for the current academic year and cumulative starts, as published in the Further education and skills:

-November 2018 statistics publication.
-The next update to these quarterly statistics will be the 2018/19 provisional quarter one figures published in January 2019.
+Quarterly apprenticeship starts data, as shown in Figure 2 provide a more robust basis than monthly starts for interpreting how figures relate to historical trends.
+Figure 2 shows quarterly apprenticeship starts from the fourth quarter of the 2014/15 academic year onwards, along with cumulative starts, as published in the Apprenticeships and traineeships release: January 2019 statistics publication.
+Also shown are the first reported starts in each quarter (i.e. the figures that were initially published and then were subsequently finalised) showing how much first reported figures are subsequently revised.
+The next update to these quarterly figures covering August 2018 to January 2019 will be published in March 2019.